rayshawnlevy09/SuperSearch/README.md

 A terminal program built for both relative and system-wide searches.
 *SuperSearch*, was built with simplicity and control in mind.
 SuperSearch has the ability to search for filenames and directories, and outputting the paths associated with either or.
-Though, anything containing the name, be it a filename or directory, will be found.
+Though, anything containing the name, be it a filename or directory, will be found if it / they exist.
 For example, given the filename **test.txt**, if there are files such as: *help_test.txt* or *new_test.txt*, they will be shown as **Found** in the output.

 To combat the number of files being found containing a given name, SuperSearch has a **--limit**